Chronic Lymphocytic Leukemia (CLL) - Staging and Treatment

 Rai Staging System

 In each stage, there is lymphocytosis.
-Lymphocytosis is a higher-than-normal white blood cell (WBC) count.
+Lymphocytosis is when your white blood cell (WBC) count is higher than it should be.
 The extra WBCs are found in the blood and bone marrow.

 Each stage is also put into a risk group that helps decide which treatments are best: